Bellsdyke Hospital: 1939–1959

-Dr Spence was the superintendent during the Second World War, during this time 55% of the staff were called up to go to war however Dr Spence was praised for operating the SDLA efficiently with the reduction of staff.
+Dr Spence was the superintendent during the Second World War, and during this time 55% of the staff were called up to go to war; however, Dr Spence was praised for operating the SDLA efficiently with the reduction of staff.
 The 1940s was when open wards and non-observation dormitories were introduced to the asylum.
 The asylum was transferred to the care of the NHS in 1948.
 Wooden huts were built alongside the Bellsdyke Road to allow for more patients and, these only began to be replaced in the 1960s.

 1959–1997

-The Mental Health (Scotland) Act of 1960 saw the patient's being re-classified as informal, the admission rate fell and instead there was a large number of patient's voluntarily admitting themselves.
+The Mental Health (Scotland) Act of 1960 saw the patients being re-classified as informal, the admission rate fell and instead there was a large number of patients voluntarily admitting themselves.
 The subject of mental health became less of a taboo subject and, the SDLA was re-classed as a hospital and, the name changed to Bellsdyke Hospital.

 Nurse training increased as did the training of health visitors so that after-care treatment was improved.
 In April 1964, Cunningham House was opened, which was a new male psycho-neurotic block.
 Six new villas opened, Kinnaird and Stenhouse in 1967, Glenbervie, Dunmore, Carronhall and Torwood in 1968, they took over from the Succursal block as the villas allowed for a more personal treatment.

 Although some services remained on site, the hospital effectively closed in 1997.
 Most of the buildings were demolished in the early 2000s.

 The Passing Hour

-The Passing Hour was a magazine and chronicle of the SDLA in Larbert, the first issue was published in January 1901, and the final issue was published in 1917.
-The magazine was published every two months with volumes containing poetry, correspondences, photographs of the SDLA patients and photographs from other asylums as well as short stories.
+The Passing Hour was a magazine and chronicle of the SDLA in Larbert; the first issue was published in January 1901, and the final issue was published in 1917.
+The magazine was published every two months, with volumes containing poetry, correspondences, photographs of the SDLA patients and photographs from other asylums as well as short stories.